How do I declare Auto Load Next Post support in a theme?

 You need to place it inside the loop.
 If that is not the case then you have not included the content of the post correctly according to the theme you are using.

 Does the plugin detect my theme and insert the correct selectors for me?

 No, it does not.
 You may follow this guide to help you find your theme selectors.

 My theme does not work with the plugin, what do I do?

-Not all themes are coded the same way so some alterations will be needed.
-If you need help with this then we provide setup support on request.
+Not all themes are coded the same way so some alterations will be needed to match the theme.
+If you need help with this then I provide theme support on request.

 I’m confused about the post order.
 Why is the plugin called Auto Load Next Post?

 Well, WordPress loads posts in a descending order by default so the next post is the previous post and a user reads content scrolling down not up so it loads the next post, not previous.

 How can I get the Google Analytics option to work?

 You first need to have Google Analytics installed on your site.
 Either by inserting the analytics into your theme yourself or by using the Google Analytics by MonsterInsights plugin.